 The ALERT2TM AirLink Protocol transforms the AirLink PDU to improve the BER and PER performance.
 It uses a concatenated forward error correction code to provide the equivalent of RF signal gain, called "coding gain".
-Additionally, to prevent bias in the data stream, the bit stream is "pseudo randomized" to prevent excessively long runs of '1' or '0' bits in the data.
+Additionally, to prevent bias in the data stream, the bit stream is "pseudo randomized" to decrease the probability of excessively long runs of '1' or '0' bits in the data.